StefKode/ssl-client-certificate/README.md

 2. Openssl assignes each file the recommended file permission setting.
 Nevertheless I recommend to place the certs.* directories into a password protected archive.
 I use [darkpack](https://github.com/StefKode/darkpack) for that.

 3. If you extend the two script files with functionality please be aware that all passwords are readable in the process environment of the script.
-Any child process can read them.
+Any child process can read them too.
 I decided for the env:* method because its easy and the passwords do not appear in the process list of the computer.

 For any feedback please open a ticket.